transdigiware/blockchain/howto/ibp-console-smart-contracts.md

 ```
 {: codeblock}

-You can then get the necessary depencies to install the go smart contract on a 2.x peer by issuing:
+You can then get the necessary dependencies to install the go smart contract on a 2.x peer by issuing:

 ```
 go mod tidy